 The real benefit with casein is that it digests slowly — it’s more filling, so some prefer to use it when weight loss and appetite control are their big priorities.

-As for Dymatize’s casein in particular, it’s unusually high in calcium with 60 percent of the recommended daily intake.
-Most casein proteins are high in calcium, but usually they’re around 50 percent or so of the RDI.
-It’s a tad on the salty side with 10 percent of the RDI, but this isn’t dramatically high for one of these products.
+As for Dymatize’s casein in particular, it’s fairly high in calcium with 45 percent of the recommended daily intake.
+However, it’s a tad on the salty side with eight percent of the RDI — but this isn’t dramatically high for one of these products.

 We were really impressed with the fact that it’s certified by Informed Choice, which means that the facility has been tested for banned substances — this is why many pro athletes prefer products with this certification (or a similar one, like NSF) to put their minds at ease.